 Both dialogs can be used to remove white space.
 Both can perform resizing, with or without changing graph aspect ratio.
-You can view the documentation for both to decide which might work best for you but basically it boils down to whether you need to keep a particular page size (Fit Layers to Page); if not, either tool should do the job.
+You can view the documentation for both to decide which might work best for you but basically it boils down to whether you need to keep a particular page size.
+If so, you'll likely want Fit Layers to Page; if not, either one may work for you.

 Copying and Pasting Graphs to Other Applications

-There are two ways you can include Origin graphs in another application's files (e.g. Microsoft Word): as a
+There are two ways you can include Origin graphs in another application's files (e.g. Microsoft Word .docx files):

 - Click on your Origin graph to activate it, then ...

-- In your target application choose Paste or press CTRL+V.
+- In your host application choose Paste or press CTRL+V.